lhysama/VPGAE/README.md

 **(3) Performance Analysis:**

-​	The results show that both VPGAE and VPGAE-B still maintain good performance when we extend the analysis to TPC-DS.
+​	The results show that both VPGAE and VPGAE-B still maintain good performance when we extended the analysis to TPC-DS.

 ## Implemented methods